ambianic/ambianic-docs/docs-md/users/quickstart.md

 ### Ambianic UI app

-[Ambianic UI](https://ui.ambianic.ai/) is a modern prorgressive web application (PWA) that provides Plug-and-Play pairing and remote access to an Ambianic Edge device.
+[Ambianic UI](https://ui.ambianic.ai/) is a modern progressive web application (PWA) that provides Plug-and-Play pairing and remote access to an Ambianic Edge device.

 Ambianic UI shows a timeline view with